 If you sell a controlled plant or any of its product (cannabis, seeds or part of the plant), or have possession of a controlled plant for that purpose you commit an offence.
 If you have greater than a trafficable quantity then it is deemed you had it, or its produce for the purpose of sale, unless you can prove otherwise.

-It is still an offence to cultivate any controlled plant.
-If you cultivate 1 cannabis plant (without artificial lights, heat, water or nutrients, etc.), then you might receive an expiation notice as long as it was for your personal use.
+It is an offence to cultivate any controlled plant.
+If you cultivate 1 cannabis plant (without artificial lights, heat, water or nutrients, etc.), then you may receive an expiation notice as long as it was for your personal use.
 Even if you manufacture 1 cannabis plant hydroponically, you will have to go to court and risk a criminal record.